...

 0

-Founded in 1404, the University of Turin is one of Italy’s oldest and most distinguished institutions, renowned for its medical legacy and cutting-edge research in Medical Diagnostics, Biosensoristics, and Nanotechnologies.
+Founded in 1404, the University of Turin (Unito) is one of Italy’s oldest and most distinguished institutions.
+With 13 departments, 5 schools, and ~79,000 students, it is renowned for its medical legacy and research centers in Diagnostics, Biosensoristics, and Nanotechnologies.

 Global Stature